tangshiqiang/hipara-server/hipara/pages/index.md

         - tiles:
             - tile1:
                 - title: Hipara Desktop Client
-                - description: End users can download the client and receive timely signatures that protect against Nation-State, Scareware and Ransonware malware.
+                - description: Deploy the agent across your enterprise to actively scan for IOCs (indicators of compromise), and scan files using the industry-standard Yara framework.
+Scan the entire hard drive with extreme speed, and be notified near-instananeous if a user opens a malicious file.
                 - image:
                     - path: dist/img/placeholder-user.png
                     - title: tile image
                     - alt: tile image
             - tile2:
-                - title: Hipara Modules
+                - title: Hunting Module
-                - description: Perhaps the most exciting and strongest feature in Hipara, modules are an extension of Hipara's capabilities.
-They are aimed at detecting adversary TTPs and alerting network defenders.
-Such modules include: cmd.exe centralized logging, worm(s) spreading across the network, USB writes within moments of plugging in.
+                - description: Logs all file metadata using the popular exiftool library and sends the data to a centralized logging server.
+Gather your network defenders to go hunting for evil!
                 - image:
                     - path: dist/img/placeholder-user.png
                     - title: tile image
                     - alt: tile image
             - tile3:
-                - title: Hipara Web Server
+                - title: cmd.exe logging
-                - description: Organizations can deploy their own internal web server to push signatures to their enterprise, receive alerts from endpoints and perform initial response actions.
+                - description: Logs all command line activity, whether issued directly through cmd.exe or through an adversary's backdoor.
                 - image:
                     - path: dist/img/placeholder-user.png
                     - title: tile image